 I have reviewed over 200 different sets of books among 100 different types of businesses and I never saw taxes handled the same way twice.
 There are two problems with taxes, the first is a loose interpretation of the term and the second problem is the accounting process.

-Let’s first address the term and the best way to interpret taxes in regard to EBITDA.
+Let’s first address the term and the best way to interpret taxes with respect to EBITDA.

-Here is a list of the various taxes I have witnessed in my career:
+Here is a list of the various taxes:

 - Federal Income Tax